armoschiano/RepData_PeerAssessment1/PA1_template.md

 # add a new column with the mean values per interval and recycle
 activity.data.fill$steps.avg <- activity.data.agg.int$steps

-#  fill in all of the missing values in the dataset using the mean
+#  fill in all of the missing values in the dataset using the mean per interval
 na.values <- is.na(activity.data.fill$steps)
 activity.data.fill$steps[na.values] <- activity.data.fill$steps.avg[na.values]